piccolo-orm/piccolo_theme/docs/src/contributing.rst

 We use `Sass <https://sass-lang.com/>`_ as a CSS preprocessor.
 The styles live in ``src/sass``.

-To modify the styles, first install SASS:
+To modify the styles, first install Sass:

 .. code-block:: bash